C4Q/AC-Android/cohort_5.4/unit_01/exercises/exercises_01_02_intro_to_java.md

 #### 01.02.05

-Assign values to two variables, based on the evaluation of the following arithmetic expressions:
+Assign values to 4 (four) variables, based on the evaluation of the following arithmetic expressions:

 * 10 / 2
 * 10.00 / 2